 A general, all-purpose site with a lot of useful information.
 The ”Assessment Basics” tab includes information related to student learning outcomes, curriculum mapping, the use of rubrics, and methods for gathering evidence of student learning.

-Occidental College’s Assessment Plans
+Occidental College’s Assessment Plans (PDF)

 A very good example of a comprehensive campus-wide assessment plan.

 A comprehensive overview of creating a plan for program level assessment (appropriate for a Department or Major).
 Toward the bottom of the page, there are links to many examples.

 Center for Teaching Innovation

 A large number of resources to support faculty in their teaching activities, including developing a syllabus, fine-tuning learning objectives, assessing learning outcomes, and developing grading rubrics.
 Also see the Assessment & Evaluation section for additional examples of assessment plans, organized by discipline.

 What resources are available for assessing graduate programs?